latest nhpb_banner 1__compressed

 Housing, rent, energy, and food assistance in the region

-Christian Mission Centers, Inc. of Enterprise Alabama (call (334) 393-2607) offers a few different services.
-Among them include provided a small amount of rent/mortgage assistance when a client has received an eviction notice.
+Christian Mission Centers, Inc. of Enterprise Alabama offers a few different services.
+Among them include a small amount of rent/mortgage payment assistance when a client has received an eviction notice.
 Get up to $50 for housing expenses.
-Access medications that can help with medication for Heart, Blood Pressure, and Insulin.
-Food is offered to help those in need of food until they receive their food stamps from the government.
+Access medications that can help with Heart, Blood Pressure, and Insulin.
+Free grocery boxes are offered to help those facing hunger until they receive their food stamps from the government.
 A thrift store is also on site.
 Call the Enterprise Alabama agency at (334) 393-2607.
+The location is 231 Geneva Hwy, Enterprise, AL 36330.

-Clayton Family Health Center of Clayton Alabama is a federal government funded community clinic/health center that provides care for you, even if you have no health, dental or medical insurance.
+Clayton Family Health Center of Clayton Alabama is a federal government funded community clinic/health center.
+The non-profit provides care for you, even if you have no health, dental or medical insurance.
+Get eye exams, physicals, check ups and basic dental too.
 Patients of the center will only need to pay what they can afford to pay based on their medical bills, based on their income.
-Call (334) 775-3235.
+Call (334) 775-3235 or (334) 566-8822.

 Slocomb Family Health Center is another Federal Qualified Health Center that also has rural health programs for those who need medical care in eligible areas.
-(334) 886-3023
+They help adults on Medicaid, the homeless and patients with no insurance too.
+Dial (334) 886-3023.

 By Jon McNamara